Spring Into Shade Sale — Up to 40% OffShop Now →

 • Cons: less convenient for large or tall installs

-Motorized outdoor shades are increasingly common on patios because they encourage consistent use.
+Motorized outdoor shades are increasingly common on patios because they encourage consistent use — and consistent retraction during storms extends product life.

 • Pros: push-button convenience, easy to retract during storms